ginkgobioworks/geckopy/docs/project_overview.rst

 :doc:`cobrapy:autoapi/cobra/core/model/index`.

 * All methods that directly mention :class:`~geckopy.Reaction` were overwritten.
-  This would be also requred if any component of cobrapy's `Model` is derived in geckopy.
+  This would be also required if any component of cobrapy's `Model` is derived in geckopy.
 * Proteins were added to the population of the model.
 * Pool constraint methods.